mjfrigaard/sharing-your-work/manuscript/01chapter.md

 # Part 1: Modern research

-We are going to cover the two motivations behind this manual: collaboration and reproducibility.
-We briefly mention these topics in both academia and the private sector, and explain what we've found at various universities and companies; Our goal is that you see how you can benefit by adopting the best practices from both arenas.
+This section covers the two motivations behind our manual: collaboration and reproducibility.
+We're going to give an overview of our experience with both academia and the private sector and describe what we've found to be the best practices from both arenas.

 ## Research in academia